artsy/artsy.github.io/_posts/2022-09-07-quick-tips-to-speed-up-ci.markdown

 ```

 We use the `circleci tests glob` command to gather all of our tests, and then
-pipe that into the `circleci tests split` [command][split] which will divide our
+pipe that into the `circleci tests split` which will divide our tests into
-tests into buckets, similar to how Jest's `--shard` command works up above.
-We
+buckets, similar to how Jest's `--shard` command works up above.
+We then assign
-then assign that to a `$TESTS` variable and pass it into
+that to a `$TESTS` variable and pass it into `cypress run --spec $TESTS`.
-`cypress run --spec $TESTS`.
-CircleCI sees the `parallelism` prop in the config
+CircleCI sees the `parallelism` prop in the config and automatically divides our
-and automatically divides our tests into 5 separate containers, each running a
+tests into 5 separate containers, each running a small subset of our integration
-small subset of our integration tests in parallel.
+tests in parallel.

 On Artsy.net, our smoke tests times have gone from around ~7m on average down to
 ~3m.
 A huge reduction for only a few lines of config!